zonca/zonca.github.io-source/content/2014-02-13-python-on-gordon.md

 basically `ipcluster` runs an `ipcontroller` on the login node and submits a job to PBS for running the `ipengines` on the computing nodes.

+Once the PBS job is running, check that the engines are connected by opening a IPython on the login node and print the `ids`:

+In [1]: from IPython.parallel import Client
+In [2]: rc = Client()
+In [3]: rc.ids

 ### Submit jobs to IPython parallel

 Once the the `ipcluster` is running (no need to wait for the PBS job to